Extinction Psychology

 Takeaway

 Individuals may learn behaviors when a conditioned stimulus is present, and those behaviors can be reversed if an unconditioned stimulus (usually the opposite of the conditioned stimulus) is presented consistently.
 During the process of conditioning extinction (reversing a learned behavior), also known as operant extinction, the learned behavior may be so ingrained, that an extinction burst occurs in which the unwanted behavior increases for a time before tapering off altogether.
 Conditioned responses are susceptible to spontaneous recovery, whereby the behavior reappears sporadically.
-To successfully achieve extinction of learned behaviors may require guidance from a professional with expertise in applied behavior analysis.
+Achieving extinction of learned behaviors may require guidance from a professional with expertise in applied behavior analysis and knowledge of spontaneous recovery.

 Whether you want to change your child's behaviors, your attachment style, or your habits, you might use extinction in psychology to your advantage by working with a mental health professional.
 You can talk to a therapist in your local area to get advice on the extinction process, and eliminating the associations causing you trouble or find an online counselor to support you.
 Regardless of your choice, reaching out for support can be a valuable first step.